Uddomboso/FinanceSystem/README.md

 - Check your internet connection
 - The app will work in demo mode if API key is missing

+#### **WorkOS Authentication Issues**
+- Verify WORKOS_API_KEY, WORKOS_CLIENT_ID, and WORKOS_REDIRECT_URL are set in `.env`
+- Ensure WORKOS_REDIRECT_URL matches your WorkOS connection configuration
+- Check that port 8000 (or your configured port) is not in use by another application
+- WorkOS authentication is optional - traditional login will work if WorkOS is not configured
+- Install the workos package: `pip install workos`

 #### **UI Rendering Issues**
 - Update PyQt5: `pip install --upgrade PyQt5`
 - Check your display scaling settings